 Post Malone cancels concert after hospitalization a week after falling on stage

-Post Malone cancels concert after hospitalization a week after falling on stageget the free app

 Post Malone is canceling a concert after experiencing pain that resulted in a trip to the hospital.
 The artist, whose real name is Austin Post, announced the cancellation on Instagram just hours before his Saturday show at Boston's TD Garden Arena.